turgu1/esp32-scheme-vm/README.md

   * 0xFE00 - 0xFFFF: Coded small ints, true, false and ()

 Each ROM and RAM data cell is composed of 5 bytes.
 Please look at file inc/vm-arch.h for details regarding the vm architecture.
-This address spaces architecture is different than the original PicoBit.
-Small changes were required to the compiler in support of this setup.
+As the address space architecture is different than the original PicoBit, small changes were required to the compiler in support of this setup (file assembler.rkt).

-The code is also addressed through a separate vector.
-Code addresses start at 0x0000 and is byte addressable.
+The code produced by the compiler is also addressed through a separate vector.
+Code addresses start at 0x0000 and are byte addressable.

 esp32-scheme-vm is released under the GPLv3.